 Professional organizers, who are hired to help with everything from decluttering closets to restructuring entire homes, routinely see their clients reap emotional rewards.
 “It’s hard for me to even imagine talking about clutter without talking about the emotional benefits of decluttering,” says Hazel Thornton, professional organizer and owner of Organized for Life, a consulting service in Albuquerque, N.M.
 “There’s no one who calls me who isn’t stressed out, frustrated, or feeling inadequate, incompetent in their job, or guilty.
-It’s all about emotions — definitely it’s more about emotions than it is about
+It’s all about emotions — definitely it’s more about emotions than it is about the stuff.”

 In many cases, the way clutter affects us has little to do with quantity.
 A piece of art painted by an ex-lover hanging over the bed can carry more emotional heft than a messy closetful of extra sheets and towels.
 A chaotic corner of art supplies can feel like an inspiring springboard — and a year later, if the supplies haven’t been touched, like a landscape of failure.

 In other words, identifying an item as clutter has more to do with how it feels than how it looks.
 If you feel less than great in certain rooms or even your entire house, it might be time to target a few items (or a few dozen) for removal.